15088518315/goocrowd/README.md

-# goocrowd Blog support by tale
+# goocrowd blog support by tale